abhi91420/abhi91420.github.io/index.md

 ## About Me
 ---
 ### Status
-Currently looking for an entry level job as a software developer
+Currently looking for an entry level job as a software developer,also willing to work any technology.

 ### **Recent Milestone**
 > *2020 Graduate in M.Sc Computer Science at Lakehead University*